brsordk/HICA/README.md

 -	Figure 4: Images that are in Cluster 3
 -	Figure 5: Images that are in Cluster 4
 -	Figure 6: Images that are in Cluster 5

+The algorithm also saves and exports an “.XLSX” file containing clusters of each image in the dataset.